apiobuild/docs/content/docs/apps/chopin/analyze-order/index.md

 2. If I want to see different shipping options in different colors, I could set up conditional formatting for the `order_shipping_option` column and make a rule for each options that change cell background if it text is exactly certain shipping options.

 {{< img src="gs-conformat-2.png" >}}

-You can be really creative and set up multiple conditional formatting to fit your needs!

-{{< alert icon="💡" text="Read more about conditional formatting on Google Support →" ext-href="https://support.google.com/docs/answer/78413" >}}

 ### Pivot Table